Signed in as:

 After the Alcott family purchased the home, it was christened "Orchard House" due to the 40 apple trees located on the West and East sides of the property.
 Oftentimes, Mr. Alcott and his neighbors and friends would simply call it "The Orchard," while Louisa May Alcott nicknamed it "Apple Slump" -- not only because the House was surrounded by orchards, but because many areas within it were slanted, leaning, or sloped, much like a popular 19th Century dessert of the same name!

-With the exception of major holidays (Easter, Thanksgiving, Christmas, and New Year's) and a few days set aside for inventory and deep cleaning, yes.
-Orchard House operates on a two-season schedule, with extended hours often offered during Winter months.
+With the exception of major holidays (Easter, Thanksgiving, Christmas, New Year's) and a few days set aside for inventory and deep cleaning, Orchard House operates year-round on a two-season schedule, with extended hours often offered during Winter months.

 From April 1st through October 31st, we are open weekdays and Saturdays from 10 am to 5 pm, and Sundays from 11 am to 5 pm.